junksamiad/replies-engine/replies_engine_docs/lld/api_gateway_webhook_lld_v2.md

 ## 4. Webhook Processing Flow

-### 4.1 Signature Validation
+### 4.1 Conversation Record Processing

-All webhook requests must be validated to ensure they originated from the expected service provider.

-**Twilio Signature Validation Process:**
+The Lambda function will process the webhook based on the conversation's existence and status.

+**Overall Processing Flow:**
-1. Lambda function extracts `X-Twilio-Signature` header from the request
+1. Lambda extracts the sender's contact information from the webhook payload
-2. Extract sender's phone number (`From` parameter) from the body
-3. Query DynamoDB to find the conversation record associated with this number
+2. Query DynamoDB to find the conversation record associated with the sender
-4. If found, retrieve the credential reference (`channel_config.whatsapp.whatsapp_credentials_id`)
-5. Call AWS Secrets Manager to get the Twilio auth token using this reference
-6. Reconstruct the expected signature using:
-   - The Twilio auth token
-   - The full webhook URL
-   - All POST parameters in alphabetical order
-7. Compare calculated signature with the received `X-Twilio-Signature`
-8. Proceed only if signatures match

-**Email Validation:** (TBD based on email provider)
-- Similar process using appropriate signature validation for the email provider

-### 4.2 Conversation Record Processing

-After signature validation, the Lambda will process the message based on conversation status.
+3. Create a comprehensive context object to track the message through the system
+4. Process according to conversation status and channel type

 **For Existing Conversations:**
+1. Retrieve the conversation details and credentials reference
-1. Update the conversation record with the new message
+2. Update the conversation record with the new message
-2. Process the message according to business logic
-3. Trigger appropriate response workflows
+3. Determine if the message should be handled by AI or human agent
+4. Route to the appropriate SQS queue (replies or handoff)

 **For Unknown Numbers/Emails (Fallback Handling):**
 1. Implement rate limiting (max 1 response per number per 24 hours)